22 Sights in Witten, Germany (with Map and Images)

 Villa Hanf

 Villa Hanf is located at Parkweg 14 in Witten.
-The banker Moritz Hanf and his wife Rebecca Hanf built the house, which is characterized by Art Nouveau, and moved here in 1903.
-On Kristallnacht from 9 to 10 November 1938, the Hanf couple hid in the basement of their house while the Nazis devastated the house.
+The banker Moritz Hanf and his wife Rebecca Hanf built the house, which is characterized by Art Nouveau, and moved in here in 1903.
+During Kristallnacht from 9 to 10 November 1938, Mr. and Mrs. Hanf hid in the basement of their house while the Nazis vandalized the house.
 Two months later, they fled to the Netherlands.
 Moritz Hanf died in the Netherlands in 1943, Rebecca Hanf was murdered in Auschwitz in 1944.
 Since April 4, 2014, stumbling stones have been erected in front of the house to commemorate the family.
-The villa has been listed as a historical monument since April 19, 1983.
+The villa has been a listed building since April 19, 1983.

 Wikipedia: Villa Hanf (DE)